 - a.
 Common laundry area shall have one (1) washer and dryer for every 10 units.
 Senior developments shall have one (1) washer and dryer for every 15 units. - b.
-Provide adequate natural light and ventilation. - c.
-Provide visibility and access to outdoor recreation space or community room for supervision of children. - d.
-Provide a utility sink. - e.
+Provide adequate daylight and natural ventilation using operable windows. - c.
+Provide visibility and access to outdoor recreation space or community room. - d.
+Provide a utility sink.

+- e.
 Provide 36" of folding space for every five (5) washers and dryers. - f.
 Provide a high degree of visibility from adjacent circulation spaces into the laundry room.

-3. Recreation Room
+3. Community Room

 - a.
-Provide lounge space for residents to informally congregate and to build community, including secure indoor, flexible, recreational space for children (as applicable). - Provide an indoor flexible multipurpose common space that can be used for community meetings and employment activities and include a kitchen area for meal preparation. - c.
-Provide a high degree of visibility from adjacent circulation spaces into the recreation room.
+Provide lounge space for residents to informally congregate and to build community, including secure indoor, flexible, recreational space for children (as applicable). - b.
+Provide an indoor flexible multipurpose common space that can be used for community meetings and employment activities.
+Include a kitchen area with capacity for warm- and cold-meal preparation which, at minimum, includes: a refrigerator, a cooktop and an oven (or a combined range), kitchen sink, and storage cabinets. - c.
+Provide a high degree of visibility from adjacent circulation spaces into the community room. - d.
+A minimum of 400 sq. ft. (clear, unobstructed floor space) for developments of up to 15 units. - e.
+A minimum of 600 sq. ft. (clear, unobstructed floor space) for developments of 16 units or more. - f.
+A public restroom is required.